 3. Place the dough on a lightly floured pastry board and knead until the dough is smooth and elastic about 2-3 minutes; the dough should bounce back when poked.
 The dough kneading process is how the gluten is formed that will make your bread soft, light, and airy so give this process the proper attention.
 When the dough isn’t kneaded enough, your finished product won’t rise properly, it’s kneaded too much, the bread will be tough and chewy.
 I’ve highlighted this step because it really is where you will make or break your bread (pun intended).

-4. Lightly coat the inside of a glass or stainless steel large bowl with cooking spray or oil Place the dough in the bowl, turning to coat all sides of the dough ball.
+4. Lightly coat the inside of a large glass or stainless steel bowl with cooking spray or oil.
+Place the dough in the bowl, turning to coat all sides of the dough ball.
 Cover with a damp cloth and let sit in a warm place for 1 hour.
-The dough will rise in almost any container but stainless steel or plastic retains heat best.
-For my recipe, I’m using glass because, make sure to oil the sides of the bowl.
+The dough will rise in almost any container, but stainless steel or plastic retains heat best.
+For my recipe, I’m using glass because I make sure to oil the sides of the bowl.

 7. Remove from the oven and brush the top of the bread crust with butter.
 Let cool for 5 minutes.